cksystemsteaching/selfie/manuscript/state.md

 : The smallest standalone element of an imperative programming language that expresses some action to be carried out.
 It is an instruction written in a high-level language that commands the computer to perform a specified action.
 A program written in such a language is formed by a sequence of one or more statements.
 A statement may have internal components (e.g., expressions).

 C\* features only five different kinds of statements: assignment, `while`, `if`, procedure call, and `return`.
 We discuss assignment, `while`, and `return` here and explain `if` and procedure call in subsequent chapters.
 The default control flow in C\*, just like in MIPSter, is sequential from one statement to the next.
 However, while only 5 out of the 17 MIPSter machine instructions are control flow instructions, all statements but assignment are control flow statements in C\*.

+Here is the output of mipster when executing the instructions that implement the `main` procedure.
+The `...` part of the output in the middle is repetitive and skipped for brevity but explained below.
+The first five and the last six instructions, including the `jr` instruction, correspond to the so-called *prologue* and *epilogue* of the procedure and can safely be ignored for now.
+They are generated by starc for all procedures.
+An important property is that the last five instructions before the `jr` instruction undo exactly what the first five instructions did to the involved registers.
+The `$fp` register is explained in the stack chapter.
+Look at the register values before and after executing these instructions to see for yourself!

 {line-numbers=off}
 ```